canonical/netplan.io/examples.md

 ## Network Manager

-If a user wishes to forgo the use of netplan and use Network Manager to configure the system then the following is used to so:
+Netplan supports both networkd and Network Manager as backends.
+You can specify which network backend should be used to configure particular devices by using the `renderer` key.
+You can also delegate all configuration of the network to Network Manager itself by specifying only the `renderer` key:

 ```yaml
 network: